vtripeno/integration_camel_apis/Readme.md

 After install MongoDb by default you will uses the address 'http://server-name:27017'.

 The camel route will work with Database: 'camel-credit-user' and Collection: 'credit-user'.

-# TO DO

-- Final contract spring boot API
-- Final contract node js API
-- Dead letter channel
-- Finish aggregations strategy
-- Readme Node JS and Spring boot API
-- Points to save data with MongoDB
-- Create a Java Class specialist in save data in MongoDB for Fail and Retry DLC